alisaifee/coredis/docs/source/compatibility.rst

 MGET
 ****

-Get the values of all the given keys
+Atomically returns the string values of one or more keys.

 - Documentation: `MGET <https://redis.io/commands/mget>`_
 - Implementation: :meth:`~coredis.Redis.mget`